slatedocs/slate/source/includes/_errors.md

 ---------- | -------
 400 | Bad Request -- Your request sucks
 401 | Unauthorized -- Your API key is wrong
-403 | Forbidden -- The resource requested is hidden for administrators only 404 | Not Found -- The specified resource could not be found - please check your project_id 405 | Method Not Allowed -- You tried to access a resource with an invalid method
+402 | Unauthorized -- Your API token does not support this 403 | Forbidden -- The resource requested is hidden for administrators only 404 | Not Found -- The specified resource could not be found - please check your project_id 405 | Method Not Allowed -- You tried to access a resource with an invalid method